Qazvin: Main sights

 Qazvin contains several archeological excavations.
-In the middle of the city lie the ruins of Meimoon Ghal'eh, one of several Sassanid edifices in the area.
+In the middle of the city lie the ruins of Meimoon Ghal'eh, one of several Sasanian edifices in the area.

-Qazvin contains several buildings from the Safavid era, dating to the period in which it was capital of Persia.
-A well known of the surviving edifices is the Chehel sotoun, Qazvin, today a museum in central Qazvin.
+Qazvin contains several buildings from the Safavid era, dating to the period in which it was the capital of Iran.
+A well known of the surviving edifices is the Chehel sotoun, today a museum in central Qazvin.